Explore RAND's legacy of groundbreaking work in an interactive timeline spanning 60 years of influential research and analysis.

 explores the history of RAND and demonstrates how the organization has adhered to its mission of quality and objectivity.
 The documentary was directed by Richard Robbins, and is available now for purchase.

-RAND's new headquarters reflect the institution's values of researcher collaboration, conservation of client and natural resources, and an ability to adapt to future changes.
-Santa Monica Mirror
+Designed by Los Angeles-based DMJM Design and built by Turner Construction Co., the new headquarters adjacent to RAND's longtime home was constructed to reflect the institution's values of researcher collaboration, conservation of client and natural resources, and an ability to adapt to future changes.